Analysis Program for Automatic Identification System

 TRAFFIC STATE ANALYSIS TOOL

-TrafficStateAnalysisTool2 (TSAT 2) is an analysis program of AIS data for the purpose of investigating ship traffic volume and analyzing collision accidents.
+TrafficStateAnalysisTool2 (TSAT 2) is an analysis program of AIS data to investigate ship traffic volume and analyze collision accidents.

-AIS (Automatic Identification System) is exchange system of navigational data between ships as well as between ships and shore station including static data (ship name, ship type and ship size etc.), dynamic data (position, speed and course etc.) and safety related message.
+AIS (Automatic Identification System) is an exchange system of navigational data between ships as well as between ships and shore stations, including static data (ship name, ship type, and ship size, etc.), dynamic data (position, speed, and course, etc.), and safety-related message.

 Functions